-The final exam (Exam3) is a closed book exam and is to be taken at the Takoma Park (Assessment center, in the Student Building, Room ST323).
+The final exam (Exam3) is a closed book exam and is to be taken at the MC-Assessment center in TP/SS in the Student Building, Room ST323 or in the Assessment Center of Rockville or Germantown.
+If students have preference for Rockville or Germantown, students will post their preference in Week 12 on Discussion forum and take the exam at their chosen campus.

 All assigned work has to be submitted on time.
 All assignments including Exams, Quizzes and HW open on a Monday and end on the following Sunday.
 All exams and quizzes will have a strict policy of one time entry.
-Students should therefore be careful if they want to enter into the assignments such as quizzes and exams and do so only if they are fully prepared to complete the assignment.
+Students cannot exit and reenter.
+Students should therefore be careful regarding entry and do so only if they are fully prepared to complete the assignment.